-Development proposals creating significant new drainage requirements must demonstrate that effective Sustainable Urban Drainage Systems (SUDS) are incorporated in any proposed developments, allowing for above surface water management on site due to the area's high water table.
+Development proposals creating new drainage requirements must demonstrate that Sustainable Urban Drainage Systems (SUDS) will be effective and incorporated in any proposed developments, allowing for above surface water management on site due to the area's high water table.
 Also a management plan must be put in place for future maintenance of the drainage system.